ChrisKeller999/Costco-Enterprise-Architecture/_content/tools/github/github_configcommitmsg.md

 ## Option 3:  Creating local dictionary file for Git Commits from Eclipse

-When using Eclipse for Git commits, use a local dictionary file to help ensure that your Git commits are associated with the correct Jira Issue ID.
+When using Eclipse for Git commits, use a local dictionary file to help ensure that your Git commits are associated with the correct Issue ID.

 ### Procedure
 1. Create a local user dictionary text file, with the filename, `userdictionary.txt`,  and put this file in your user `home` directory.
 This file acts as a spell-checker to ensure that the Issue ID associated with your Git commits via Eclipse are properly spelled.

     For example, the project keys for the project development and test areas are `WOSD` and `WOST`, respectively.
-By adding the project keys `WOSD` and `WOST` to your local user dictionary file, you will receive a prompt on your Git commit if you misspelled the Jira Issue ID.
+By adding the project keys `WOSD` and `WOST` to your local user dictionary file, you will receive a prompt on your Git commit if you misspelled the Issue ID.

     Once implemented, use `CNTRL +1` on Windows or `COMMAND +1` on the Mac which offers auto correct options, as depicted in the following illustration:<br>
     ![Example Auto correct options](https://chriskeller999.github.io/Costco-Enterprise-Architecture/resources/images/tools/github/git_exampleautocorrectoptions.png "Example Auto correct options")